Gwarma/hello-world/README.md

 # hello-world
 A repository

-anime and gaming are cool
+anime and gaming are cool.
-The manga is better
+The manga is better.